 A deliciously moist super chocolatey brownie baked with Creme Egg Easter eggs and drizzled with milk and white chocolates.
 The perfect Easter treat!
-This post contains Amazon Affiliate links.
-As an Amazon Associate, we earn from qualifying purchases.

 Are you looking for the ultimate gluten-free Easter bake?
 Even if you don’t follow a gluten-free diet (I don’t) I’ve got your back covered.
 These brownies are a slight adaptation to my ever-popular Ooey Gooey Gluten-Free Brownie recipe that I made some years ago, a recipe which is consistently in the top ten viewed posts on my blog every. single. day.
 The amount of positive feedback I’ve received on that recipe post is overwhelming.